Electrostat-Lab/Open-Literature/formulations/prologue.md

 > In this type of intricate sentence formulations, it's apparent that the _four gigantic Suchard-Shutte_ crafts are excluded from the total number of the effective German aerial fleet, which as a matter of fact, adds on that the German aerial fleet had deserved the name _"Aerial Dreadnoughts"_, in other words, _"The Titans of the Sky"_.
 >

-> From the NASA TOPS program: Maintenance is a consideration regardless of whether your work was shared - you > need to decide how long to store your data and code for yourself in order to reproduce your work, should any questions arise even after publication.
+> From the NASA TOPS program: Maintenance is a consideration regardless of whether your work was shared - you need to decide how long to store your data and code for yourself in order to reproduce your work, should any questions arise even after publication.
 >
-> This formulation designates the _maintenance_ as an axiom that is mutually exclusive of (i.e., inconclusive of or apart from) the main premise _"Opening the work"_; indeed it's considered a disjunctive state (i.e., $Work = Open \vee Maintenance$).
+> This formulation designates the _maintenance_ as an axiom that is mutually exclusive of (i.e., inconclusive of or apart from) the main premise _"Opening the work"_; indeed it's considered a disjunctive state (i.e., $\exists(Work) = Open \vee Maintenance$).
 In this case, the work could be open only without a decision or plan for maintenance or maintained without a plan for openness, or both premises could hold, in either way, a work is produced successfully.

 * Negative: